openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 The current Cangjie module name, which is also the module `root` package name.

 A valid Cangjie module name must be a valid identifier.
-Identifiers can consist of letters, numbers, and underscores, and must start with a letter, e.g., `cjDemo` or `cj_demo_1`.
+Identifiers can consist of letters, numbers, and underscores, and must start with a letter, such as `cjDemo` or `cj_demo_1`.

 > **Note:**
 >